 During the Korean War, a Marine Corps fighter pilot nicknamed “magnet ass” shot down three MiG fighter jets.
 (He earned his nickname because of how often his planes were targeted and hit by anti-aircraft weapons.)
 None of that was scary enough, apparently, because after he got back from the war, he became a test pilot.
 As part of Project Bullet, he set the transcontinental speed record, flying a Vought F8U Crusader from California to New York at 725.55 miles per hour.
 (The project was so named because he flew faster than a .45-caliber pistol round.)
 By the time the pilot—John Glenn—was recruited by NASA and became the first American to orbit the Earth, it must have seemed like a pretty boring day at the office.
 In 1998, we strapped him into another spacecraft and made him the oldest person to ever go into space, at age 77.
 It was a safe bet because clearly the man is invincible.

 8. There are some pretty famous Marines who aren’t famous for being Marines.

-Before he became famous for co-hosting the Tonight Show, Ed McMahon was a Marine fighter pilot with 6 air medals and 85 combat missions under his belt.
+Before he became famous for co-hosting the Tonight Show, Ed McMahon was a Marine fighter pilot with six air medals and 85 combat missions under his belt.
 While Drew Carey was a reservist in the Marines and looking for a way to make a little extra money, he tried stand-up comedy—it worked.
-Lee Harvey Oswald’s time in the Marine Corps probably didn’t hurt his tragic feat of getting three rounds off in six seconds.
 Robert Ludlum’s time in the Marine Corps no doubt informed his novels about a super-spy named Jason Bourne.
-And Paulie probably could have taken Rocky in a fight — actor Burt Young is a former Marine.
+And Paulie probably could have taken Rocky in a fight—actor Burt Young is a former Marine.